 A contract must not include any terms which are unspecific or create ambiguities, for example any “TBA”s (To Be Agreed / Advised).

-If declarations are likely to differ greatly from each other and therefore terms can not easily be specified on the Lineslip it is permissible to put words similar to “to be agreed each and every insurance bound”.
+If declarations are likely to differ greatly from each other and therefore terms can not easily be specified on the Line slip it is permissible to put words similar to “to be agreed each and every insurance bound”.

-During placing the Broker and Insurers must ensure that the Lineslip clearly states all the Lineslip terms; references or attaches all standard or registered wordings and clauses where used; and attaches all bespoke and non- standard wordings and clauses in full.
-(Note -NMA 1331 Cancellation Clause, NMA 2918 War and Terrorism Exclusion Endorsement etc. do not need to be attached in full, as they are in common usage and freely available to all interested parties).

-Where a non-registered/non-standard wording is agreed in the Lineslip a copy of the agreed wording must be attached to each declaration and, where applicable, submitted to Xchanging Ins-sure Services with the declaration.

-Standard Lineslip provisions must be relevant to the contracts being bound under the Lineslip or the administration of such Lineslip.

-Signing provisions should be used where there is more than one participating Insurer to provide certainty of signed lines at inception.
-The use of instructions “line to stand” or equivalent is valid.
-The use of any other signing instructions, e.g. “X% to sign Y%” can lead to ambiguity and should be avoided.

-Lineslips should be prepared in line with the requirements of the Contract Certainty Code of Practice (June 2007) – see www.londonmarketgroup.co.uk
+During placing the broker must agree the terms and conditions with the slip leader before obtaining supporting lines from the followers.
+In general, delegation of authority should be limited to agreeing non-material amendments.
+Careful thought should be given to how much authority the leader is given for any amendments and this should be detailed in the subscription agreement in line with the guidance at the back of this document.

+Only provisions relevant to ALL risks being bound should be included within the line slip. (eg no property provisions on marine hull business)

-The General Underwriters Agreement (GUA) must not be used on Lineslips or declarations off Lineslips.
+The General Underwriters Agreement (GUA) must not be used on Line slips or declarations off Line slips as this could potentially conflict with the terms of delegation under the Line slip agreement.
+Any delegation of authority from the followers to the lead should be clearly defined within the terms of the line slip (within the subscription agreement and throughout the document as appropriate)

+There should be no subjectivities on the Line slip but may be on the individual declaration MRCs.

 Detailed MRC Documentation

-The appendices to this document provide a more detailed guide to the completion of each Lineslip section.
+The appendices to this document provide a more detailed guide to the completion of each Line slip section.
 For each section the following information is provided:

-An overview of the use of the section

-General guidance – a more detailed description of the use of the section
+General guidance – a description of the use of the section

 Guidance on specific fields – where relevant, a detailed description of the use of a specific heading.

-Further Information
+Detailed guidance is not provided within these appendices for every field, only for those that particularly require explanation.
+For a description of the usage of every individual heading within the MRC, see the separate document, Market Reform Contract – Data Dictionary

+Contact Details

-For further information on the Market Reform Contract Lineslip please contact:
+For further information on the Market Reform Contract (Line slip) please contact: